About This Weeks Guest

 His 3 tips to become more culturally competent are:

-- Ask “Why” if there something happening around you that you don’t understand.
+- Ask “Why” if there is something happening around you that you don’t understand.
 Even if what you see, hear or experience looks or sounds weird, don’t hesitate to ask what is going on.

 - Dive deep(er) into the local culture if you’re staying for more than a year in another place.
-Don’t only stick to the expat circles and/or the lunches in five star hotels.
+Don’t only stick to the expat circles and/or the lunches in five-star hotels.
 Meet local people, get into their homes and eat food together.

 - Consider that someone else’s culture might be better than yours in their country.
 E.g. Leadership in India is more paternalistic.
 Americans can look at this and judge this negatively.
 But in a country like India, this style of management can be very functional.
 Be humble that their ways of working work for them.

 - Twitter: http://twitter.com/neilandindia

 Build Your Cultural Competence

 In the Culture Matters podcast, we interview real people with real stories.